ai-cfia/ailab-datastore/doc/metadata-doc.md

 ## Development

-As explained in the context we aim to implement a folder structure for user uploads.
+As explained in the context we aim to implement an architecture for user uploads.
 This approach would allow to us add a data structure validator using [Pydantic](https://docs.pydantic.dev/latest/).
 By implementing a validator, we will be able to remove all manual metadata maintenance.
 Once the validation